DRUG AND ALCOHOL WITHDRAWAL MANAGEMENT

 - Seizures

-Quitting a short-acting opioid such as heroin can cause a rapid start of withdrawal symptoms that appear within hours after the last use and resolve by day 10.
-Withdrawal symptoms linked with longer-acting opioids, such as methadone, may appear two days after the last use and may continue up to 20 days.
-If symptoms persist longer, please seek a medical professional and avoid self-detoxing.
+Quitting a short-acting opioid can cause withdrawal symptoms that appear within hours after the last use and may resolve by day 10.
+But withdrawal symptoms linked with longer-acting opioids, such as methadone, may appear two days after the last use and may continue up to 20 days.
+This is highly dependent on the opioids and the personal health of the person undergoing detox.

-At our heroin detox center, opioid addiction must first be managed with medically-assisted detox to control the difficult emotional and physical side effects of withdrawal.
-Symptoms due to opioid abuse are as follows:
+It’s highly recommended that opioid withdrawal be managed with medically-assisted detox, to control the difficult emotional and physical side effects of withdrawal.
+Symptoms may include:

 - Mood swings